Montreal-JieZhu/MediPal/README.md

 ## Dataset

 Only three sample medicine entries (manually processed) are included in this repo to show the data structure and help run the code.
-For full data scraping with 1_Medicine_data_collection.ipynb, please read the disclaimer first.
+For full data collection with 1_Medicine_data_collection.ipynb, please read the disclaimer first.

 ---